qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Downloading the QEA Robot Software

-For a typical broadband Internet connection, the resulting series of downloads should take less than 10min.
+For a typical broadband Internet connection, the resulting series of downloads should take less than 10 minutes.
 If it gets completely stuck for longer than that, just close the window and retry.
 These downloads are the "container" of code that has what's called an "image"--a collection of root filesystem changes and execution parameters.
 These commands allow your computer and the robot to communicate with each other via MATLAB.

 Assuming Docker is working properly, open PowerShell and enter the following command and then hit enter (we recommend copy / pasting the commands in this document as they get quite long).